The Quadrants of Humility

 humility (n.) - early 14c., "quality of being humble," from Old French umelite "humility, modesty, sweetness" (Modern French humilité), from Latin humilitatem (nominative humilitas) "lowness, small stature; insignificance; baseness, littleness of mind," in Church Latin "meekness," from humilis "lowly, humble," literally "on the ground," from humus "earth," from PIE root *dhghem- "earth."

-I love the word, concept and practise humility.
-I love it because it's so at odds with our culture's relentless pursuit of status and importance and also because it is something I aspire to and I find so difficult to let go into.
+The word, concept and practise of humility is at odds with our culture's relentless pursuit of status and importance.
 One of my teachers, Ajahn Sumedho, once told us monks to be like earthworms.
 Earthworms, though insignificant and hardly noticeable, serve a crucial role in aerating the soil.
 The analogy wasn't meant to be taken literally, but rather as a reflection on our internal world, a way to temper our quest for fame and prominence.

 In the fields of counseling and psychotherapy, the term "humility" doesn't often surface, even though it carries significant meaning.
 Among Western Buddhist circles, where freedom, liberation, and enlightenment are central themes, humility can be overlooked.
 To me, humility is deeply connected to the earth and nature, embodying a grounding principle that's synonymous with enlightenment.